This delicious and healthy Lentil Loaf is perfect for the holidays. It's hearty, oil-free, nut-free, gluten-free, and vegan.

 - ⅓ cup uncooked quinoa

-- ½ cup carrots, finely chopped or grated
+- ½ cup carrots finely chopped or shredded

 - ½ tsp dried thyme